anupriyasomanios/vidStream/README.md

 # vidStream
-vidStream is a simple iOS application to stream local videos.
+vidStream is a simple iOS application for streaming local videos in AVPlayerController written in native iOS Frameworks.
+Requirements:
+1. Xcode 11
+2.Mac OS Catalina